kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4831-control-actuation-behavior/README.md

 `Initial`) or because it will use only one mode of actuation (`Recreate` and `InPlaceOnly`).
 It also assumes that scale downs always succeed.

-VPA wil attempt to scale in place before attempting to evict.
+VPA will attempt to scale in-place before attempting to evict.
 Since scale downs succeed VPA will never consider evicting  pods to scale them down so configuring scale down in place separately from scale down by eviction is unnecessary.

 If user wants to scale up in place only, not evict they should use `InPlaceOnly` mode (since we assume scale downs in place always succeed `InPlaceOnly` and `InPlaceOrRecreate` are the same when scaling down).